EichlerLab/pav/CONFIG.md

 the inversion event.
 For example, an MEI insertion in the inversion will not cause inversion detection to fail.
 PAV stores the original k-mer coordinates, which are restored later.

-PAV then generates a density function for each state (FWD, REV, FWDREV) and applies it to the contig k-mers.
+PAV then generates a density function for each state (FWD, REV, FWDREV) and applies it to the query k-mers.
 Density is computed and scaled between 0 and 1 (max value for any k-mer is 1).
 Using the smoothed density, PAV determines the internal structure of the inversion by setting breakpoins where the maximum state changes.
 For example, a typical inversion flanked by inverted repeats will traverse through states